Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 Alongside our well-equipped campsite facilities available to you throughout your stay, you can also enjoy many of amenities offered by the nearby Goodwood Hotel.
 The hotel's onsite brasserie-style restaurant, The Goodwood Bar and Grill, offers delicious morning breakfast options and evening entertainment with your dinner.
 Pre-booking is advised.
 The Goodwood Health Club is also open throughout the Festival.
 Campers can book a Health Club pass to use the spa facilities by emailing the club at: wellbeing@goodwood.com or calling by 01243 520114.

 To help us maintain our safeguarding of children on event, children under the age of 12 are required to wear a wristband at all Goodwood Motorsport events.
 Children aged 12 and under do not require an admission ticket but must be accompanied by an adult and are required to wear a wristband, on which you can write your phone number.
-We recommend ordering these wristbands in advance online.
-Alternatively, they will be handed out on the gate as you walk in to the event.
+Wristbands must be ordered in advance online, or by calling our Ticket Office.

 Help us improve your experience